davidmarkclements/tentacle/README.md

 Notice we use the `yield` keyword with `child.next()`, and the test callback function is actually a generator (observe the asterisk `*` after `function`).
-This essentially freezes the the test until the asynchronous operations (`child.next`) is complete.
+This essentially freezes the test until the asynchronous operations (`child.next`) is complete.